csc-training/sscc-qc-basic/tutorial2/README.md

 !["SMILES"](../img/t2_1.png)
 1. Since the conversion from `SMILES` to `xyz` is quite rough it's often a good idea to do a preoptimization.
 !["SMILES"](../img/t2_2.png)
 1. Continue in a similar way as we did with formaldehyde and optimize the structure.
+Do a SMP parallel calculation and request for 8 cores.
 !["start"](../img/t2_3.png)
 1. Once the structure optimization has (hopefully) converged, fill in the total energy of that structure into the table.
 !["finish"](../img/t2_4.png)